Why Job Hopping Works: Confessions of a Serial Job Hopper

 Tips and Tricks for Serial Job Hopping

-Ask Yourself What's You Have to Gain
+Ask Yourself What You Have to Gain

 Before you decide to make that leap, it’s important to ask yourself “why?”.
 Job hopping made sense for me because it lead to drastically higher salaries and afforded me better career opportunities.
 BUT if you’re happy with your current employer, think about what you have to gain from jumping ship.
 It’s also important for you to think about the after-tax salary increase (if any).

-For example, if you’re salary increases by $10,000 and you’re being taxed at 24% on a federal level, you’ll be pocketing about $7,600.
+For example, if your salary increases by $10,000 and you’re being taxed at 24% on a federal level, you’ll be pocketing about $7,600.
 If you’re already making $120,000+, an extra $7,600 might not be worth the hassle of changing jobs.

 Know How to Play "The Game"